AnastasiaNovikova/CytiadsUserdoc-english/userdocs/source/content/account/commission.rst

 .. image:: ../../img/account/finance/long_proc.png
    :alt: сommission in the interface

-So, to trace the development of your сommission in the interface :ref:`from click to payment <from-click-to-payout-label>`, you need the following:
+So, to trace the development of your сommission in the interface :ref:`from click to payment <from-click-to-payout-label>`, you need `system hold`_ the following:

 #.
 Start from searching the :ref:`Statistics <statistics-label>`, here you can see all clicks on your links.
 Each click is the potential earning, so additional control will be quite useful.
 To get the latest information use the :ref:`Real Time Report <stat-realtime-label>`.